bobocode-projects/jdbc-api-tutorial/jdbc-batch-insert/README.md

     preparedStatemnt.addBatch(); // doesn't call the database

     if (i % BATCH_SIZE == 0) {
-        insertStatement.executeBatch(); // calls the database
+        preparedStatemnt.executeBatch(); // calls the database
     }
 }

 // in case batch in not empty at the end of the for loop if (i % BATCH_SIZE == 0) {
-    insertStatement.executeBatch(); // calls the database
+    preparedStatemnt.executeBatch(); // calls the database
 }
 ```